Handmade Tile Backsplash Challenges

 …then it’s important to not screw it up!
-This post describes the handmade tile backsplash challenges that come with using this very finicky tile for any wall install.
-These other blogposts describe how to plan and how to install this kind of tile for great results.
-But if you’re wanting a deep dive into why handmade ceramic tile is hard to work with in the first place, then read on for details!
+This post describes the challenges that come with a handmade tile backsplash install.
+These other blogposts describe how to plan and how to install handmade tile for great results.
+But if you’re wanting a deep dive into why handmade clay ceramic tile is hard to work with in the first place, then read on for details!

 Now THAT’S some fancy tile!

 Sometimes you’ll be working with a less complicated tile that is completely monochromatic, impossible to scratch, and perfectly uniform.
-Tile is rarely all three of these things, however.
+Handmade tile is the exact opposite by design.
+This particular tile was particularly twee though.

-Some tile types like machine-made square ceramic tiles are nearly perfectly uniform, which is why these tiles can be installed with really tight 1/16-in or even nearly nonexistent 1/32-in grout joint widths.
-However, most types of tile have at least some size variation between individual tiles.
+Machine-made ceramic tiles are nearly perfectly uniform.
+These tiles can be installed with really tight 1/16-in or even nearly nonexistent 1/32-in grout joint widths.

-Again, handmade tile is not perfectly uniform by design.
-So, individual tiles will not only be sized a little differently but also vary in shape.
-Although these particular tiles all had an overall 2×8-in size and rectangular shape, they were not perfect:
+Again, handmade tile is irregular by design.
+So, individual tiles will also vary in shape.
+Although these handmade tiles all had an overall 2×8-in size and rectangular shape, they were not uniform.

 Handmade is irregular by design!

-Each tile was a little irregular around the edges, and none of the tiles were perfect rectangles.
+None of the tiles were perfect rectangles.
 This is true to some extent for any tile, but especially for handmade ones.
 You’re simply not going to get perfectly uniform grout line widths with handmade tiles, since lining up any one side to be perfectly level or perpendicular means that three other edges won’t be exactly level or straight.
-You need to leave some extra room between individual tiles to even out these irregularities.

-This is something that’s often an issue with even machine-made ceramic tile.
-They’re usually not completely flat, and rectangular tiles are usually bowed the most.
+This is something that’s often an issue with even mass produced machine-made ceramic tile.
+Individual tiles are often not completely flat, and long rectangular tiles are usually bowed the most.

 All ceramic tile is made by putting a thin porcelain glaze onto a much thicker earthen clay base.
 When the tile is fired in a kiln, the porcelain melts to form a continuous hard coating and the clay bakes together to make a solid substrate that’s brittle but strong: